architecture-first/boa-showcase/docs/programming/Actor-Features.md

 ### Communication

-When Actors communicate it is considered a conversation or a Convo.
+When Actors communicate it is considered a conversation called a Convo.

 #### Say